 Have you found yourself perplexed when trying to decide which white ink to use?
-We know how difficult it can be to navigate all of the options.
+We know how difficult it can be to navigate all the options.
 There are a handful of different types of white plastisol inks out there, so how do you know which to use?
 And to make it even more complicated, companies don’t give the products straightforward names.
 Instead, you’ll see things like Meteor White, Legacy White, or Lava Perfect White.
-Don’t worry if you’re new to this and are confused about the different whites, even experienced screen printers wouldn’t know how to differentiate those inks.
-So, we’re going to make things easier for you.
+Don’t worry if you’re new to screen printing and are confused about the different whites, even experienced screen printers wouldn’t know how to differentiate those inks.
+Today we break down different white inks and the scenarios in which you would use them.

-Since the name of the ink can get confusing, we’ve even gone as far as changing the names of our whites to eliminate any confusion.
-We have five plastisol white inks with the most basic names, to help you find the right product.
+Since ink names can be confusing, we decided to name our inks plain and simply.
+We have four plastisol white inks with the most basic names, to help you find the right product.

 Let's dive into each product.

-Ecotex® Plastisol Ink Underbase White – This is exactly as it sounds – an underbase.
-If you are printing on a dark garment and need an underbase, this is the ink to use.
+Rapidcure® Underbase White Plastisol Ink – This is exactly as it sounds – an under-base ink.
+If you are printing on a dark garment and need an under-base, this is the ink to use.
 The viscosity and opacity of this ink is less than a normal white ink so that it lays nice and smooth under the other color of your choice.
 This ink is not ideal as a stand-alone white it is not opaque enough and will not give solid bold color when printed alone.
-This ink must be cured at 320.
+This is a low temperature cure ink that cures at 270 degrees.

 Ecotex® Plastisol Ink Polyester White – The Polyester White is a good, low-bleed ink formulated for blends and poly fabrics to keep dye migration from ruining your day.
 This ink cures at 320.

-Many people notice right away that white plastisol ink is too thick.
-However, white inks are going to be much thicker than other colors because they are highly pigmented to increase opacity.
-Meaning, you will need to reduce fibrillation* when printing by using the correct squeegee durometer and mesh count.
+You may have a harder time printing the ink due to the thickness, if this is the case, we recommend checking that you are using the correct squeegee and durometer, this will reduce fibrillation*.
 We recommend an industry standard 70 durometer screen printing squeegee.
 The mesh count will vary dependent on your artwork.
 You can find more information on fibrillation and how to avoid it in our blog post on Plastisol Ink.

 Remember, we are here to help!
 Drop a comment below or email our support team at firstname.lastname@example.org